ryarlagadda/Weather-Reporting/README.md

 # Weather-Reporting
 Weather Reporting is a NodeJS application.

-Here I integrated 2 API's into the application to report current weather at a desired location.
+Here I integrated 2 External API's into the application to report current weather at a desired location.

 This application provides current temperature at the user's location based on his IP address.